piktur/rhino_manifolds/README.md

 * Split breps
 * Extract IsoCurves
 * Add calabi_yau/layers.py methods to calabi_yau/__init__.py

+Extract Wireframe
+Select All U
+Intersect Curves

+Select All V
+Intersect Curves

+Geometry seems to be corrupt
+Impossible to Split with surface through wireframe Intersection points

+Rebuild with higher density isocurves
+ExtractIsocurve through the intersection points

+Split along this isocurve
+Can't rebuild as it still has the same UV info

+So DupBorder
+NetworkSrf High density
+Then Intersect

+Maybe we just need to lower tolerance
+Find Intersection of A and C or B and D curves if intersection:
+    with other curve set
+    find mid point
+    plot point
+    create a new division

+MergeSrf
+Divide Curves by some interval
+ExtractIsoCurve with Point snaps
+Work around each surface

 ---

 A Quintic complex Fermat Surface (power n = 5) is known to provide 10-dimensional String Theory with the 6D Einstein manifold needed for the missing dimensions of Spactime!